timmc/pellucida/README.md

 ## TODO

+- Add base filter sets (gallery, v1-pub...) so we can host entire old gallery along with newer filtered set.
+(Highest priority, allows migration.)
+- Sort by creation chronology, image ID, or newest present in gallery (last may not be possible, but is most interesting for an RSS feed)
 - Fetch new gallery DB on demand/regularly (use ephemeral filesystem)
 - Add Drawbridge REPL (but nREPL needs a secure way to pass auth!)
-- Add base filter sets (gallery, v1-pub...)

 ## License